Let’s review the best chest rigs available in 2020.

 As you can see, the configuration of the harness straps is what gives it the name.
 In either case, these straps help distribute the load, and reduce pressure points.

 What can you carry in your chest rig?
-How about: mag pouches, radios/comms gear, flashlights, maps, dump pouches, IFAKs, multi-tools, knives, and other important hardware.
+How about: mag pouches, radios and comms gear, flashlights, maps, dump pouches, IFAKs, multi-tools, knives, and other important hardware.

 And a near universal feature of these is MOLLE – or more accurately MOLLE/PALS webbing that let’s you customize how you carry your gear.